nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 The master node is responsible for the overall management of the cluster.
 It has an API Server, a Scheduler, a Controller Manager, and a distributed key-value store called `etcd`.

 - The API Server allows you to interact with the Kubernetes API.
-- The scheduler watches created pods who do not have a node assigned yet, and assigns the pod to run on a specific node.
+- The scheduler watches created pods that do not have a node assigned yet, and assigns the pod to run on a specific node.
 - The Controller Manager runs controllers, which are simply background threads that run tasks in the cluster.
 - The `etcd` store is used as a database for cluster data such as job scheduling information and pod details.